nukemberg/we-need-to-talk-about-limits/slides.md

 ---

-# Limits as design princile
+# Limits as design principle
 **The mindset shift:** Think about constraints first, features second

 1. **Identify resources** - What can run out?